aesthetic-suite/framework/docs/formats/web/css.md

 └── mixins.css
 ```

-## Tokens
+## Variables

 As mentioned above, a design system and multiple theme files are created.
 The design system file
-defines primitive tokens, while each theme file defines color and palette tokens, both of which rely
+defines primitive variables, while each theme file defines color and palette variables, both of
-on CSS variables.
+which rely on CSS variables.

 The compiled design system file uses `:root` and looks something like the following: